 However, the list doesn't stop there.
 Click here to see more!

 Keep STEM Education Going

-There are many ways to continue growing your learner’s interest in STEM .
-First, check out Kodable’s 2021 STEM Holiday Calendar for information on all STEM holidays with coordinating activities to try.
-Then, click below and play Kodable.
-Finally, let’s see females do awesome things in the STEM field!
+There are many ways to continue growing your learner's interest in STEM .
+First, check out our STEM Holiday Calendar for information on all STEM holidays with coordinating activities to try.
+Or check out some ideas on literature based stem activities to connect STEM and reading.
+Finally, let's see females do awesome things in the STEM field!